How to Become an AI Developer & Get Hired in 2026

 One of the key parts of becoming an AI Developer is learning how AI works under the hood and how to prompt it effectively, particularly Large Language Models.

-You can check out the first 5 hours of this course below for free!
+You can check out the first 5 hours of this course below for free below:

 Learn Python

-Now that you’ve learned how AI works, you need to pick up a programming language for the development side of being an AI Developer.
+Now that you’ve learned how AI works and how to prompt it, you still need to pick up a programming language for the development side of being an AI Developer.

 • It’s relatively easy to learn